Menu

 • 6) 444-day sweet spot = SBI “Amrit Vrishti” (~6.45%) currently better than long 5-year deposits, which actually pay lower rates.

-• 7) Don’t break FD in an emergency = Instead take a loan against FD (about 1% above the FD rate).
+• 7) In emergencies, avoid breaking the FD.
+Take a loan against it instead (about 1% above the FD rate).
 You get cash, but FD continues earning.

 FAQs